In this guide, I’ll show you how I find profitable keywords for more affiliate sales .

 For example, a keyword like “best paid keyword tools” has a clear intent.

 Don’t underestimate the power of long tail keywords for affiliate marketing.
+It’s one of the best ways to refer and earn with precise targeting.

 Their traffic volume is underreported.
 It is reported as estimated search volume and often you look at results for a single country.